-Main users Adaptation and risk management practitioners who commission, conduct or update vulnerability and risk assessments Experts involved in the technical backstopping of climate risk assessments Technical and adaptation experts looking for an effective vulnerability assessment tool at various spatial and administrative levels.
-Readers tasked with overall vulnerability assessment coordination that require a more profound understanding of the concepts behind vulnerability analyses.
-Language English, French, Spanish Time requirement There are 8 different modules and the time required for implementation of the different modules depends on different factors (e.g. availability of data); it is therefore difficult to make a generally valid statement on required time. nt Difficulty Medium Links Vulnerability Sourcebook Risk Supplement Climate Risk Assessment for Ecosystem-based Adaptation The vulnerability sourcebook and climate impact chains Contact climate@giz.de Comments A very detailed and complex guidance which allows users to immerse into the topic.
-Project staff aiming to apply the guidance need to properly understand the procedure or the vulnerability process needs to be moderated.
+Format pdf document including a conceptual framework, 8 modules and expert material for further information.
+Digitalized, user-friendly version on the Adaptation Community Website including case studies, examples for impact chains and additional resources.
+Main users Adaptation and risk management practitioners who commission, conduct or update climate risk assessments, Experts involved in the technical backstopping of climate risk assessments, Technical and adaptation experts looking for an effective climate risk assessment tool at various spatial and administrative levels, Readers tasked with overall climate risk assessment coordination that require a more profound understanding of the concept.
+Language English If you are interested in translating the Climate Risk Sourcebook into other languages, please contact Sandra.schuster@giz.de.
+Time requirement There are 8 different modules and the time required for implementation of the different modules depends on different factors; it is therefore difficult to make a generally valid statement on required time.
+Difficulty Medium Links Website incl.
+Case Studies: Climate Risk Sourcebook - Adaptation Community PDF Version: giz_2023_Climate_Risk_Sourcebook.pdf (adaptationcommunity.net) Contact Sandra.schuster@giz.de Comments A state-of-the-art guidance which allows users to immerse into the topic.
+Project staff aiming to apply the guidance need to understand the procedure or contract experts to conduct the climate risk assessment (see Guidance Note For Planning, Contracting And Effective Backstopping Of A Climate Risk Assessment).